-Select one of your rectangle shapes (even if it no longer looks much like a rectangle).
+1. Select one of your rectangle shapes (even if it no longer looks much like a rectangle).
 It doesn't matter if you select the whole shape or just the fill since it is only the fill that we're going to modify.

-When you select fill colours from the colour swatches, the last few options are for gradient fills.
+When you select fill colours from the colour selector, the last few options are for gradient fills.
 A gradient fill means that the fill will transition from one colour to another, perhaps including several colours.
 Instead of using one of the preset gradient fills, we'll try creating some of our own.

-- 2. Open the colour panel by clicking the icon to the right of the screen. - 3.
-Display the list of colour types as shown to the right. - The first option is none, meaning the shape will be empty with no fill. - Solid means the fill will all be the same colour. - Linear means there will be a gradient fill where the colours change in one direction. - Radial means there will be a gradient fill where the colours change starting from the middle and progressing outward - Bitmap means a picture will be used to fill the shape.
+- 2. Make sure the Color panel is visible.
+If it isn't, you can select it from the Window menu or press Shift F9.
+You can also click the Color icon to the left of the properties panel to open and close it. - 3.
+Display the list of fill types as shown to the right. - The first option is none, meaning the shape will be empty with no fill. - Solid means the fill will all be the same colour. - Linear means there will be a gradient fill where the colours change in one direction. - Radial means there will be a gradient fill where the colours change starting from the middle and progressing outward - Bitmap means a picture will be used to fill the shape. - 4.
+Select Linear.